 DISTRIBUTE BY

-Hive uses the columns in Distribute By to distribute the rows among reducers.
-All rows with the same Distribute By columns will go to the same reducer.
+to distribute the rows among reducers.
+All rows with the same DISTRIBUTE BY

 It ensures each of N reducers gets non-overlapping ranges of the column, but doesn’t sort the output of each reducer.
 You end up with N or more unsorted files with non-overlapping ranges.

-Example ( taken directly from Hive wiki ):-
+Example (taken directly from Hive wiki):

 We are Distributing By x on the following 5 rows to 2 reducers: